matiboy/cordova-ready-promise/README.md

 # cordova-ready-promise

-Angular service that provides a promise object which resolves when Cordova's `deviceready` is triggered
+Angular service that provides a promise object which resolves when Cordova's `deviceready` is triggered.
+If Angular is not being used, an ES6 Promise object is set on `window.CordovaReady` instead.

 ## Why?
-Cause promises are awesome, part of ES6 etc. And `deviceready` actually behaves like a promise: single occurrence and callbacks added *after* are called immediately.
+'Cause promises are awesome, part of ES6 etc. And `deviceready` actually behaves like a promise: single occurrence and callbacks added *after* are called immediately.

 ## Installation